nathanaelbosch/ProbNumDiffEq.jl/docs/src/fenrir.md

 ```
 This is the negative marginal log-likelihood of the parameter `p_est`.
 You can use it as any other NLL: Optimize it to compute maximum-likelihood estimates or MAPs, or plug it into MCMC to sample from the posterior.
-In [our paper](https://arxiv.org/abs/2202.01287) we compute MLEs by pairing Fenrir with [Optimization.jl](http://optimization.sciml.ai/stable/) and [ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/).
+In [our paper](https://proceedings.mlr.press/v162/tronarp22a.html) we compute MLEs by pairing Fenrir with [Optimization.jl](http://optimization.sciml.ai/stable/) and [ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/).
-Let's quickly explore how to do this.
+Let's quickly explore how to do this next.

 ## Maximum-likelihood parameter inference

 To compute a maximum-likelihood estimate (MLE), we just need to maximize ``\theta \to p(\mathcal{D} \mid \theta)`` - that is, minimize the `nll` from above.
 We use [Optimization.jl](https://docs.sciml.ai/Optimization/stable/) for this.
-First, fefine a loss function and create an `OptimizationProblem`
+First, define a loss function and create an `OptimizationProblem`
 ```@example fenrir
 function loss(x, _)
     ode_params = x[begin:end-1]